heremaps/here-data-sdk-typescript/README.md

 https://unpkg.com/@here/olp-sdk-fetch/bundle.umd.min.js
 ```

-To learn how to use the Data SDK for TypeScript, see the <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>.
+To learn how to use the Data SDK for TypeScript, see the <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a> and the <a href="https://developer.here.com/documentation/sdk-typescript/dev_guide/index.html" target="blank">Developer Guide</a>.

 ## Development